Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Introduction

-The main contributions of our work are two-fold: (1) We formulate a new \ac{btl} approach for tracking a nonlinear model using the \ac{ukf} or \ac{ckf} in a two-sensor system.
-(2) Our simulation results reveal new insights into the performance and numerical stability of the \ac{ukf} and \ac{ckf} in a multi-sensor system with knowledge sharing between sensors.
+The main contributions of our work are two-fold: (1) We formulate a new \ac{btl} approach for tracking a nonlinear model using the \ac{ukf} or \ac{ckf} in two separated tracking systems.
+(2) Our simulation results reveal new insights into the performance and numerical stability of the \ac{ukf} and \ac{ckf} in two separated tracking systems with knowledge sharing between tracking filters.
 Our simulation results show significant gains in estimation accuracy of the proposed tracking framework compared to the isolated \ac{ukf} or \ac{ckf}.
-An interesting observation is that the \ac{ukf} integrated with \ac{btl}, referred to as \ac{tl-ukf}, is more sensitive to the value of the \ac{ukf} parameter $\kappa$ than the isolated \ac{ukf}.
+An interesting observation is that the \ac{ukf} integrated with \ac{btl}, referred to as \ac{tl-ukf}, is more sensitive to the value of the \ac{ukf} scaling parameter $\kappa$ (see Section~\ref{subsec:source_filter}) than the isolated \ac{ukf}.
 In particular, as $\kappa$ is increased, the improvement in the performance of \ac{tl-ukf} is greater than that of the isolated \ac{ukf}.
 Similarly, increasing the cubature degree of the \ac{ckf} from three (equivalent to \ac{ukf} with $\kappa = 0$) to five results in a greater performance gain of \ac{tl-ckf} relative to the isolated CKF.
 Furthermore, integrating \ac{btl} into \ac{ukf}, third-degree \ac{ckf}, fifth-degree \ac{ckf} outperforms not only the estimation accuracy of the isolated filters, it also performs slightly better than \ac{mvf}~\cite{Willner-1976-MVF}, which is known to outperform other fusion approaches for multi-sensor systems such as state vector fusion~\cite{Roecker:1988}.